 Of course, policy is not enough.
 Minneapolis had a duty to intervene in place that was not followed by officers involved in George Floyd's killing.
-To further instill intervention as a necessary and courageous act as part of a culture of accountability in the Police Bureau, PCCEP recommends that the Bureau launch accountability training similar to the EPIC program in New Orleans.
+To further instill intervention as a necessary and courageous act in the culture of the Police Bureau, PCCEP recommends that the Bureau launch intervention training similar to the EPIC program in New Orleans.